 If romance to you means being in the peacefulness of remote wilderness and sharing private walks with your better half in breathtaking mountain views, or enjoying a world class outdoor Nordic Spa together, then the Pomeroy Kananaskis Mountain Lodge in Kananaskis Country is the place to stay (1-hour drive west of Calgary).

-Calgary is considered a safe city and has a very low crime rate.
-However, the east side of Downtown, especially during the late-night hours, is more prone to signs of homelessness, prostitution, and drug use (not necessarily dangerous, but noteworthy).
+Calgary is considered a very safe city and has a low crime rate.
+The Downtown Commercial Core, during the late-night hours, is prone to signs of homelessness, which is not necessarily dangerous, but noteworthy.

 The 8 Best Neighborhoods in Calgary for Tourists